jericViernes30/GoogleRapidResponse/README.md

 __Rapid Response__ is a mobile application designed to provide swift access to emergency medical assistance.

+## Problem Statement
+The problem stemmed from witnessing a motorcycle accident where bystanders were more focused on recording the incident on their phones rather than offering immediate assistance.
+This highlighted a concerning trend where individuals may have access to communication tools but lack the awareness or capability to utilize them effectively in emergencies.
+Moreover, households with internet connections may face barriers to making calls due to insufficient load credits.

+## Objectives
 Our goal is to offer a user-friendly interface that enables quick requests for help in critical situations, especially for households with children under the age of 7.
 By simplifying the process to a single action—pressing a big red button — Rapid Response empowers users to seek urgent aid from their nearest local barangay with ease, eliminating the complexities of dialing emergency hotlines.

+## Project Overview

 ## Key Features